Pediatric Orthodontist on the Upper West Side

 Another common treatment in this age group is dentofacial orthopedics.
 For instance, our pediatric orthodontist may recommend the use of a palatal expander (“palate expander”), which is designed to influence the growth of the upper jaw.
-Headgears, which were external appliances used to influence the growth of the lower jaw, have to a great extent been replaced by smaller appliances placed within the mouth, such as the Herbst and MARA appliances.
+Additionally, reverse pull headgear may be used.
+This type of headgear rests on the chin and forehead and pulls the upper jaw forward into a better position.

 Orthodontic Treatment in Later Years

 Early pediatric treatment is normally not the only phase of orthodontic treatment.
 While its goals are to make later treatment faster and to optimize the final result of a perfect smile, achieving this requires a second phase of treatment during adolescence, which consists of braces or Invisalign.
 The good news is because of the early treatment, the adolescent phase of treatment may be shorter for patients, and the final results are better.